What You Need To Know

-The Federal Savings Bank supervises NASB and annually conducts on-site examinations to ensure safety, soundness and compliance.
-These examinations also guarantee that the bank is in full compliance with all applicable law and regulations governing financial services.
+The Federal Savings Bank supervises NASB and annually conducts on-site examinations to ensure safety, soundness, and compliance.
+These examinations also guarantee that the bank is in full compliance with all applicable laws and regulations governing financial services.

 In addition, all NASB loan consultants are registered under the S.A.F.E.
 Act and trained in VA home mortgage lending and compliance.

 Keep in mind, no matter what lender you choose to finance your VA loan through, you should do your own research.
 Yes, NASB has an excellent reputation for VA loans and we highly recommend you look at them as a lender.
 However, this does not mean you shouldn’t confirm any exemptions or requirements with the VA.
 Because remember, at the end of the day, you’re going to be spending a lot of money and the VA can confirm where you can and can’t save money on a VA home loan.